rocketbobb/python_prod/README.md

 common-best-practices.py - main program
 config.py - config
 OS shell wrapper ( Bash/Zsh )

-exceptions.py - example of exception class
+lib/exceptions.py - example of exception class
-set_env.py - code to capture and access python environment variables args.py - basic example of using python argument package, honoring precedence rules of cmd line args, before enviornment, before internal defaults. lib/utils.py - various helper utilities
+lib/set_env.py - code to capture and access python environment variables lib/args.py - basic example of using python argument package, honoring precedence rules of cmd line args, before enviornment, before internal defaults. lib/utils.py - various helper utilities

-ALso of note, all library packages contain a main to faciliate the execution and testing of the utilies seperate from the application
+Also of note, all library and utility packages contain a main to faciliate the execution and testing of the utilities seperate from the application
 """